projectcalico/calico/master/introduction/containers/component-architecture.md

 **calico/node:**

-Calico commonly distributes Felix in a Docker container named `calico/node`.
+Calico primarily distributes its components in a Docker container named `calico/node`.
+This typically includes:

+- Felix
+- confd & BIRD

-This container is run in host networking mode with some privileges to allow it to manipulate the hosts networking.
+This container is run in host networking mode with some privileges to allow it to manipulate the host's networking.

 Some orchestrators provide a means for running this container using the orchestrator itself.
 For ones that do not, Calico's